MineCode-Devs/MineSite-Devs/README.md

 ##### If you believe that something may not be possible to make in HTML, ask!
 If anything is not possible, we will definitely tell you!

 # Licence
-We reserve the right to cancel your service without refund if your "unlimited" rights are abused, or if illegal content is asked to be put on the sites.
+We reserve the right to cancel your service without refund if your "unlimited" rights are abused (or any rights in general), or if illegal content is asked to be put on the sites.